Riley homers, Smyly wins on birthday, Braves top Marlins 6-4

 Starling Marte drove in three runs for the Marlins, who were bidding for their first sweep of Atlanta since 2016.
 Right-hander Pablo López (2-4) went only three innings, giving up four runs and six hits and seeing his ERA rise from 2.76 to 3.12.

+“The Braves had a plan,” López said, “and they executed it really well.”

 Smyly (3-3) almost got his first career RBI, in his 43rd plate appearance.
-He lofted a liner to center with one out in the fifth; Marte caught it, then fired home — and even after an awkward skip off the grass, Miami catcher Jorge Alfaro handed the throw and tagged out Ehire Adrianza to end the inning.
+He lofted a liner to center with one out in the fifth; Marte caught it, then fired home — and even after an awkward skip off the grass, Miami catcher Jorge Alfaro handed the throw and tagged out Adrianza to end the inning.

 Adrianza made up for that a half-inning later.

 The Marlins got two runs in the fifth off Smyly, with Marte getting an RBI single and later scoring on a wild pitch.
-But Smyly escaped the inning and became eligible for the birthday win when Adrianza fielded a high chopper off the bat of Miami’s Corey Dickerson and flipped it from his glove to first in time for the third out.
+But Smyly escaped the inning and became eligible for the birthday win when Adrianza fielded a high chopper to shortstop off the bat of Miami’s Corey Dickerson and flipped it from his glove to first in time for the third out.

 Miami got a two-run single from Marte in the seventh, and he kept the Marlins within two runs with a sensational running grab to save a run and retire Kevan Smith to end the Atlanta ninth.

+“He tried to keep us in the game today,” Marlins manager Don Mattingly said of Marte.

-But Will Smith retired the Marlins in the ninth in order, getting his 12th save and ending a three-hour, 46-minute contest.
+But Will Smith retired the Marlins in the ninth in order, getting his 12th save and ending a three-hour, 45-minute contest.

 The Braves had a total of three first-inning runs in their last 10 games.
 They got three on Sunday alone; Acuña Jr. extended the longest active on-base streak in the majors to 22 games with a bloop single to left to open the game, and Riley had the big hit with a two-run single.